All About Acorn Woodpeckers: Ultimate Stockpilers

 Although the antics of acorn woodpeckers are fascinating, these birds sometimes store their food in human-made structures, from telephone poles to the sides of buildings.
 Your best bet for seeing these quirky woodpeckers in person is to take a walk through the woods.
 If you find a tree riddled with holes and hear a waka-waka call, look up!

-This species live year-round in western Oregon and California woodlands.
+This species lives year-round in western Oregon and California woodlands.
 They can also be found in the Southwest and south of the border in Mexico and Central America.